 A child with an extracranial, extragonadal germ cell tumor may experience the following symptoms and signs.
-Sometimes, children with this type of tumor do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, children with this type of tumor do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is not cancer.

-- Pain in the affected area
+Pain in the affected area

-- Cough and/or difficulty breathing
+Cough and/or difficulty breathing

-If a germ cell tumor is diagnosed, relieving symptoms and side effects remains an important part of your child’s medical care and treatment.
+If a germ cell tumor is diagnosed, relieving symptoms remains an important part of your child’s medical care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your child’s health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.